Vagraw11/starter-academic/content/authors/admin/_index.md

 ---

 Hello!
 I am a graduate student specializing in Imaging and Biophotonics.
 I specifically work on understanding the role of 3D chromatin architecture in stem cell differentiation and reprogramming.
 As a PhD student, I have been trained in imaging, specifically with Electron Microscopy (EM), and designing and performing functional genomics experiments.
-An important part of my job is to run such experiments to test a given hypothesis, and analyze and interpret data using suitable visualization tools.
+An important part of my job is to run such experiments to test a given hypothesis and analyze and interpret data using suitable visualization tools.

-Outside the lab, I spend my time reading non-fiction books, and enjoy abstract painting.
+Outside the lab, I spend my time reading non-fiction books and enjoy abstract painting.
+Additionally, I like capturing the beauty of nature (with my Pixel 3a) as I am biking to work.